 So yes, sardines on toast is a healthy addition to any balanced diet.
 The healthier the bread, the healthier the meal, of course.

 To make it look a bit more exciting, why not use some sourdough bread, add some toasted garlic, some mustard and some green leaves like rocket (arugula)?

-  And if you were being really fancy then some fresh grilled sardines or pilchards would also be a good addition, but then it is no longer a student meal I suspect! 😃
+And if you were being really fancy then using some fresh grilled sardines or pilchards would also be a good alternative.
+But then it is no longer a student meal I suspect! 😃

 It is up to you – we like it as it comes.